A Plea to NHTSA to Simplify Nomenclature

 Why Drivers Are Confused

-On our website, we host well over 400 warning lights and tell tales mostly from vehicles sold in North America.
+On our website, we host well over 400 warning lights (2025 update!
+Over 1,000!!!) and tell tales mostly from vehicles sold in North America.
 They include symbols for 16 different Stability Control Systems.
 Actually, its mostly the names that are different.
 Wikipedia adds another four in their worldwide list.
 These lists including two that are named for the actual manufacturer, as if this somehow adds weight.
 We also host four different names for Active Cruise Control, five more for Collision Warning Systems, three for Blind Spot Monitoring, and so on.

 To be sure, there can be and sometimes are good reasons for using distinct names for a given, system, since there may be variations in operation and system integration from one manufacturer to another.
 However, there are also indications that naming is done simply to stand out.
 One manufacturer calls its blind spot monitoring a BLind spot Information System so that the acronym can be BLIS!